marc-henrard/muRisQ-ir-models/README.md

 * Workshop *Interest Rate Modelling in the Multi-curve Framework: Collateral and Regulatory Requirements*.
 LFS Workshop (London, UK), 23-24 September 2019.
 * Workshop *The future of LIBOR: Quantitative perspective on benchmarks, transition, fallback and regulation*.
 The 15th Quantitative Finance Conference - WBS (Italy, Rome), 16 October 2019.
 * Workshop *Interest Rate Modelling in the Multi-curve Framework: Collateral and Regulatory Requirements*.
 LFS Workshop (Singapore), 4-5 November 2019.
-* Planned: Workshop *The future of LIBOR: Quantitative perspective on benchmarks, transition, fallback and regulation*.
+* Workshop *The future of LIBOR: Quantitative perspective on benchmarks, transition, fallback and regulation*.
 RiskMinds (Amsterdam, The Netherlands), 6 December 2019.
-* Planned: Workshop *Benchmarks in transition: Quantitative perspective on benchmarks, transition, fallback and regulation.*.
+* Workshop *The future of LIBOR: Quantitative perspective on benchmarks, transition, fallback and regulation*.
 Interest Rate Reform Conference (A Quant Perspective) - WBS (London, UK), 4 March 2020.
-* Planned: Workshop *Benchmarks in transition: Quantitative perspective on benchmarks, transition, fallback and regulation.*.
-Interest Rate Reform Conference (A Quant Perspective) - WBS (Frankfurt, Germany), 1 April 2020.
-* Planned: Workshop *Rate transition: Quantitative perspective on benchmarks, transition, fallback and regulation*.
-QuantMinds International -- KNect365 (Hamburg, Germany), 12-14 May 2020.
+* Course *Interest Rate Modelling in the Multi-curve Framework: Collateral and Regulatory Requirements*.
+In-house course, International Financial Organisation (on-line), April 2020.
+* Course *Interest Rate Modelling in the Multi-curve Framework: Collateral and Regulatory Requirements*.
+LFS course (London, UK), May 2020.
+* Planned *Martingales and Fixed Income Valuation*, CQF Module 6.
+CQF Institute (London, UK), May 2020.

 ## Advisory